 Figure 1.
 F. tularensis cells exposed to different temperatures, salt concentrations, or amounts of oxidative or UV stress do not appear to have changes in rpsU1 production.
 Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU1 reporter construct.
 Each dot represents one replicate, and horizontal bars indicate the average.
 (A) Cells exposed to temperatures of 4°C or 42°C as compared to standard growth temperature, 37°C. Experiment was completed in biological duplicate.
 (B) Cells grown in different salt concentrations.
 0.5% NaCl and 1% NaCl were tested twice in biological duplicate, the rest were completed once in biological duplicate.
 (C) Cells grown to log-phase and then exposed to indicated concentrations of hydrogen peroxide (H2O2).
 All were completed once in biological duplicate.
 (D) Cells grown to log-phase and then exposed to indicated doses of UV light exposure.
 All were completed once in biological duplicate.
-The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells.